CY83R-3X71NC710N/CY83R-3X71NC710N/README.md

 ### About Me

-My fascination with technology began not with formal coursework, but with a fundamental curiosity about how systems work and a drive to make computers do things they weren't originally designed to do.
-This passion led me to cybersecurity, where I've spent the last five years deeply immersed in systems engineering, offensive security tradecraft, and autonomous tool development.
+My fascination with technology began not with formal coursework, but with a fundamental curiosity about how systems work.
+This passion, which I've pursued since the age of 12, led me to cybersecurity.
+I have now spent five years deeply immersed in systems engineering, offensive security tradecraft, and autonomous tool development.
 My focus is on building robust, security-first solutions and pushing the boundaries of what's possible at the intersection of AI and systems security.
 I am driven by taking on complex challenges and engineering effective, elegant solutions.

 ---